Toparvion/reactivlet-sample/README.md

 # ReactivLet Demo :tv:

-Reactivlet (“reactive” + “servlet”) is a sample Java project showcasing some techniques and solutions enabling servlet logic to run in reactive environment with minimal to no changes.
+ReactivLet (“reactive” + “servlet”) is a sample Java project showcasing some techniques and solutions enabling servlet logic to run in reactive environment with minimal to no changes.
 This may be helpful to facilitate the smooth transition from traditional servlet stack to reactive one.

-The sample accompanies the [article](https://toparvion.pro/post/2021/reactivlet/) (in Russian only) describing the approach in detail.
+The sample accompanies the [article series](https://toparvion.pro/series/reactivlet/) (in Russian only) describing the approach in detail.

 ## Project contents

-The sample is a Gradle multi-project application consisting of three sub-projects:
+The sample is a Gradle multi-project application consisting of 3 sub-projects:

 * `webmvc` – a simple Spring WebMVC (servlet) application providing the only REST API method: